ibrahimvis/CppND-Route-Planning-Project/README.md

 # Route Planning Project

-This repo contains the Route Planning project.
+This repo contains the Route Planning project

+a route planner that uses A* search to find a path between two points on a map using real map data from the OpenStreeMap project .

 <img src="map.png" width="600" height="450" />